hohmlearning/hohmlearning/README.md

-## Dear Visitor, welcome to my portfolio,
+## Dear visitor, welcome to my portfolio,

-I'm a process engineer who is burning for innovative developments.
+I'm a process engineer who is hungry for innovative developments.
 I want to push the boundaries, making the impossible possible.
 The incorporation of engineering skills with machine learning enables new modeling approaches.
 Enhanced methods are possibly created by superposing robust, well-known techniques with recent machine learning algorithms.

 ---